albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### Can we prevent a class from being extended (the `final` keyword)?

-Java allows a class to extend another by default.
-This can be prevented by the `final` keyword.
+Java allows a class to extend another class by default.
+The `LightBox` was able to extend the `Box` class without having to do anything to the `Box` class.
+This can be prevented by the `final` keyword, as shown next.

 ```java
 package demo;